chaos-polymtl/lethe/doc/source/examples/dem/packing-in-ball/packing-in-ball.rst

 .. code-block:: text

-  dem packing-in-ball.prm
+  lethe-particles packing-in-ball.prm

 We can also launch this simulation in parallel mode.
 For example, to launch the simulation on 8 processes:

 .. code-block:: text

-  mpirun -np 8 dem packing-in-ball.prm
+  mpirun -np 8 lethe-particles packing-in-ball.prm

 .. note::
 	The parallel simulations are generally faster than simulations on a single process.
 However, to leverage the full performance of a parallel simulation, it should be performed with a load-balancing strategy throughout the simulation.
 Load-balancing is explained in the `next example <../rotating-drum/rotating-drum.html>`_.